 What counts as billable success?
 The real comparison point is usable workflow output, not just a technically processed page.

 Put the answers into a simple comparison sheet and convert every proposal to the same measures: monthly fixed cost, variable cost at your real volume, implementation cost, expected exception-handling cost, and effective cost per usable invoice or line-item workflow.
-If you want a broader procurement worksheet, pair this checklist with a scorecard for evaluating invoice scanning software beyond price.
+If you want a broader procurement worksheet, pair this checklist with a scorecard for evaluating invoice scanning software beyond price and a side-by-side comparison of leading OCR tools for invoice processing.
 The best deal is the model that fits your invoice volume, supplier variation, and operating workflow, not the vendor with the lowest published starting number.

 Related Articles